So you have a new lead. Congratulations! That’s already a big win!

 The Lead Magnet

-This one is pretty simple.
+This step of turning leads into paying clients is pretty simple.

 It’s the delivery of the lead magnet or simply saying hello and offering value.